HexalCCG/hexal/card-design/earth.md

 Item, Equipped - **Living Spear**
 	Cost: burn 1 card
-	Equip to a friendly Earth creature.
+	Equip to a friendly creature.
 Creatures equipped with this gain +1 attack.
 When the creature equipping this is destroyed, summon this card as a 1 / 1 (Earth) Living Spear creature.

 Item, Equipped - **Flower Crown**
 	Cost: none